jvns/talks/2016-06-poznan/slides.md

-# what's systems programming?
+# what's systems <br>programming?

-* programming where you get a little closer to the metal
+programming where you get a little closer to the metal

 # this talk: